mjordan/islandora_workbench_docs/docs/installation.md

 Islandora Workbench requires user credentials that have administrator-level permissions in the target Drupal.
 Therefore you should exercise caution when managing those credentials.

-Workbench configuration files must contain a `username` setting, but you can provide the corresponding password in three ways:
+Workbench configuration files must contain a `username` setting, but you can provide the corresponding password in four ways:

 1. in the `password` setting in your YAML configuration file
 1. in the `ISLANDORA_WORKBENCH_PASSWORD` environment variable